Policy Mirror Descent with Lookahead: A Refresher on PMD and PI with Lookahead

-\section{A Refresher on PMD and PI with lookahead}
+\section{A Refresher on PMD and PI with Lookahead}

-\subsection{PMD and its connection to PI}
+\subsection{PMD and its Connection to PI}

 Policy Gradient methods consist in performing gradient ascent updates with respect to an objective~$\mathbb{E}_{\rho}[V^{\pi}(s)]$ w.r.t. the policy~$\pi$ parametrized by its values~$\pi(a|s)$ for~$s, a \in \mathcal{S} \times \mathcal{A}$ in the case of a tabular policy parametrization.
 Interestingly, policy gradient methods have been recently shown to be closely connected to a class of Policy Mirror Descent algorithms by using dynamical reweighting of the Bregman divergence with discounted visitation distribution coefficients in a classical mirror descent update rule using policy gradients.
-We refer the reader to section~4 in \citet{xiao22jmlr} or section~3.1 in \citet{johnson-et-al23optimal-pmd} for a detailed exposition.
+We refer the reader to section~4 in \citep{xiao22jmlr} or section~3.1 in~\citep{johnson-et-al23optimal-pmd} for a detailed exposition.
+The resulting PMD update rule is given by